Embrace Living Communities Residents Thrive through Partnerships, Being Good Neighbors

 Rockford residents also participate in many other programs in their local communities including a penpal program called “Grandfriends,” where they connect with local girl and boy scout troops for games; and donating food and household items to MELD, a Transition Living Program providing housing, education and life skills to young pregnant or young parenting women.

 Residents also donate daily necessities and food items to Rock House Kids, an after-school program for at-risk children.
-They help serve meals to people without homes at Carpenter’s Place, have donated clothing items to students with special needs at local schools, and have done fundraising for the Rockford Crisis Pregnancy Center, St. Jude’s, and the Wounded Warriors program.
+They help serve meals to homeless persons at Carpenter’s Place, have donated clothing items to students with special needs at local schools, and participate in fundraising efforts for the Rockford Crisis Pregnancy Center, St. Jude’s, and the Wounded Warriors program.